paulmooreparks/Xfer/README.md

 ### Implicit Syntax
 When using implicit syntax, certain elements may be used without any enclosing delimiters if the type of the element can be inferred from the contents and the surrounding elements.

 Integers generally do not require any enclosing delimiters.
-They must be followed by whitespace or the closing delimiter of an enclosing object, array, or property bag.
+They must be followed by whitespace or the closing delimiter of an enclosing object, array, or tuple.

 ```xfer
 123